 In this guide, we’ll cover what mobile learning actually is, its key characteristics, the benefits of mobile learning and how to set your mobile learning strategy up for success.

-Mobile learning: definition
+Mobile learning definition

-The benefits of mobile learning
+The advantages and disadvantages of mobile learning

 80% of the world’s population are now using smartphones.
 Among millennials, who now make up over half of the global workforce, mobile phone usage shoots up to 97%.
 Millennials don’t just use their mobile phones however, they are attached to them.
 90% always have their smartphone nearby.